Than versus then: what is the difference and how to use these words correctly

 - The research, then, supports the hypothesis.

 You can even use this as an adjective to describe a person’s state at a particular point in time.

 Referring to someone existing / belonging to a specified time:

 When should you use “than”?

-This is a conjunction, like “and” or “but,” which usually connects two nouns.
+It is a conjunction, like “and” or “but,” which usually connects two nouns.
 When you are comparing or drawing contrast between two different things, you should use the word “than”.